Penelope Allison

-Penelope 'Pim' Allison academic archaeologist specialising the Roman Empire and since 2015 has been professor of archaeology at the University of Leicester.
+Penelope Mary "Pim" Allison (born 1954) is a New Zealand academic archaeologist specialising in the Roman Empire.
+Since 2015, she has been professor of archaeology at the University of Leicester.
 She is also a Fellow of the Society of Antiquaries and an Honorary Fellow of the Australian Academy of the Humanities.

 Life

-Allison is originally from North Canterbury in New Zealand.
+Allison is originally from North Canterbury, New Zealand.
 She grew up on a sheep farm.

 Career

 Allison received an undergraduate degree in pure mathematics from the University of Canterbury, and her MA Honours and her doctorate in archaeology from the University of Sydney.
 She was a scholar at the British School in Rome, and has taught archaeology and ancient history at the University of Sydney, the Australian National University and the University of Sheffield.
 She has held several research fellowships, including a fellowship in the Classics faculty at the University of Cambridge and fellowships at the University of Sydney.
 She joined the School of Archaeology and Ancient History at the University of Leicester as a lecturer in 2006.

 She specialises in Roman and historical archaeology and has particular interests in household archaeology, and gender and space.
 Many of her publications relate to houses and households in Pompeii, and gender and space in Roman military forts in Germany.
 She is also interested in digital archaeology and how archaeological data can be spread digitally.